Live life outside the rat race.

 The good news?
 You don’t have to fire yourself – you can fix yourself!

 People like a lot of definitives when it comes to advice.
 What is the MOST important thing I should do?
-What is the #1 mistake not to make?
+What are the TOP mistakes not to make?
 What is THE best strategy on marketing my app?
 So I tried to sit down and think what is the ONE thing I can tell people about their apps…but I think that would be oversimplifying your businesses.
 And as many of you know, there are many pieces of the app puzzle.
-Instead I’ve broke it down to the BIGGEST mistake to avoid during the first stage of your app building.
+Instead I’ve broke it down to the BIGGEST mistakes to avoid during the first stage of your app building.

 It’s incredible how many students have come back to me after breaking past a plateau or reaching another milestone and told me this is the one lesson that saved their business.
 Of course their hustle and badass determination was a huge part, but this lesson alone has made or break an app’s success.